Tennis ace serves up boost for home town with new luxury hotel venture

 Scottish tennis superstar Andy Murray is returning to his roots with a new luxury hotel venture near his home town.

-It was confirmed today (Monday 25 February) that the US Open and Olympic champion has acquired Cromlix House Hotel, close to Dunblane.
+It was confirmed on the 25th of February 2013 that the US Open and Olympic champion has acquired Cromlix House Hotel, close to Dunblane.
 His plans to transform the elegant Victorian mansion into a 15-room five star destination will create up to 40 new jobs for the local community and generate significant custom for other businesses nearby.

 Following extensive refurbishment, the Perthshire hotel is scheduled to re-open next spring, ahead of the 2014 Ryder Cup, which is being staged a short drive away at Gleneagles.